Azure/Hadoop-Migrations/docs/hdfs/migration-approach.md

 ![img](../images/Plan_storage_accounts.png)

+Refer the link https://docs.microsoft.com/en-us/azure/storage/common/storage-network-security?tabs=azure-portal#trusted-microsoft-services to secure all traffic between your VNet and the storage account over a private link.

 3. **Availability     Requirements**

     Hadoop platforms have the replication factor specified in the hdfs-site.xml or per file .
 The replication on ADLS Gen2 can be planned based on the nature of the data ie. If an application requires the data to be reconstructed in case of a loss then ZRS can be an option .
 In ADLS Gen 2 ZRS – data is copied synchronously across 3 AZs in the primary region.
 For applications that require high availability and is not constrained by the region of storage – the data can additionally be copied in a secondary region – ie. geo redundancy .